Compass tattoos are a universal symbol for direction in life, and the symbolic choices that we make.

 It may comfort you when you feel lost, either literally or figuratively.

 If you feel yourself constantly being knocked off course, a compass tattoo can be a symbol of protection.

 Use it to give yourself a boost of confidence when critics try to block your True North.

-Though it varies from tradition to tradition, the four directions typically symbolize:
+Though it varies from tradition to tradition, the four directions of a compass tattoo typically symbolize:

 - North: Winter, survival, turning inward, cultivating your resources, reflecting on past lessons.

 - South: Summer, passion and abundance, a celebration, sun energy, creating new life, fertility.

 - East: Spring, new life, emerging triumphant, reclaiming your power.

 - West: Autumn, preparing for transformation, harvesting, slowing down, preparing for Winter.

 Compass Tattoo Designs